EricChagrikian/WeTrade/README.md

 API to simulate depositing/withdrawing money to/from an user's account, to open trades around the BTC and ETH cryptos, and then close them.
+2 person collaborative work completed in bootcamp at BeCode Brussels.

 Using HEROKU: https://wetradeapp.herokuapp.com/

 To try the API, please use Insomnia, Postman or anything similar.

 # Endpoints API